tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 border.
 Arrows represent inheritance and the line between `Env` and `FileSystem` illustrates the coupling between these two structures as will be described in the next subsection.

+For a better understanding of this proposal, we will present only the low level details here as these are the ones that we propose to change.
+The rest of the filesystem implementation is moved to [the appendix][filesystem appendix].

 ### Low level filesystem API